 So, we’ve covered some things you can do you flatten out your curled collar, and furthermore prevent it from curling in the first place.
 But wouldn’t it be nice if there was a way to guarantee the collar of your next polo would be immune to the dreaded curl?

-A way to skip all the stressful hand washing and collar stiffening, or even worse yet, the desperate ironing, steaming, and starch spraying.
+A way to skip all the stressful hand washing, a stiff collar polo shirt, or even worse yet, the desperate ironing, steaming, and starch spraying.